Accidentally Learning Something New

 Instructions

-I settled on a simple 3 in 3 chain (three rings connected to three rings connected to 3 rings) because connecting several rings together for each "link" makes a chain stronger and less likely to pull apart.
+I settled on a simple 3-in-3 chain (three rings connected to three rings, then to another three) because grouping multiple rings per link makes the chain stronger and less likely to pull apart.

 Judy Larson's Accidentally Learning Something New - , Chain Maille Jewelry, , chain maille learning curve

-I set about making 5mm ID rings in 16 gauge round wire.
-I own a jump ring cutting system so the only distance between jump ring cut ends is the thickness of the blade.
-If cutting rings by hand with a flush cutter, you may want to go up a half or whole millimeter in jump ring size.
+I started making 5mm ID rings in 16-gauge round wire.
+I use a jump ring cutting system, so the only gap between the ring ends is the thickness of the blade.

 Materials